 Step 2: Prepare the Top Structure

 Attached are pictures and sketchup files for this step.

 Obviously you need to have dismantled your pallets beforehand.

 Using 3 pairs (left, middle, right) of 2 larger boards, build the skeleton of the table top.
-Tidy those together the best you can using regular boards and large screws.
+Attach those together the best you can using regular boards and large screws.

-Note that I only tidied the one in the middle on both sides.
+Note that only the one in the middle has boards screwed on both sides.
 The ones on the left and right are only fixed at the interior using another regular board.
 The other side will be added later on.